grafana/scenes/docusaurus/docs/advanced-variables.md

 ### Step 2.
 Build a scene with `TextInterpolator`

-Create a simple scene with `TextInterpolator`.
+Create a simple scene with `TextInterpolator`:

 ```tsx
 const scene = new EmbeddedScene({